 The right for communities to prepare Neighbourhood Plans was established by the Localism Act 2011 and the rules governing their preparation were published in 2012.

-The National Planning Policy Framework (NPPF) states that a Neighbourhood Plan gives the community "direct power to develop a shared vision for their neighbourhood and deliver the sustainable development they need" (NPPF para 183).
+The NPPF states that a Neighbourhood Plan

+'gives communities the power to develop a shared vision for their area.
+Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan."
+(NPPF paragraph28)

 The Kibworth Neighbourhood Plan will ensure the neighbourhood gets the right types of development in the right locations.
 It also establishes planning policies in areas related to housing, the environment, community facilities, the local economy and transport that will be used in determining decisions on planning applications across the Kibworth villages.
-These policies will add local detail to the strategic policies of Harborough District Council and Leicestershire County Council.
+These policies will add local detail to thestrategic policies of Harborough District Council and Leicestershire County Council.
 Aspects requiring community action to be progressed further are also identified alongside the planning policies.

 A Neighbourhood Plan is part of the statutory Development Plan for the area and this statutory status gives it far more weight than other local documents such as parish plans or village design statements.
-However, a Neighbourhood Plan must also be compatible with European legislation, have regard for national policies and be in general conformity with existing local strategic planning policy.
+However, a Neighbourhood Plan must also have regard for national policies and be in general conformity with existing local strategic planning policy.
 Whilst every effort has been made to make the main body of this Neighbourhood Plan easy to read and understand, the wording of the actual policies is necessarily more formal so that it follows these statutory requirements, known as 'basic conditions'.